 About the Journal

 The Optometric Historical Society (OHS) has been publishing a quarterly newsletter or journal since 1970.
 Originally titled Newsletter of the Optometric Historical Society (1970-1991, Volumes 1-22) and Hindsight: Newsletter of the Optometric Historical Society (1992-1996 Volumes 23-27), the journal began publication under the title Hindsight: Journal of Optometry History in 2007 (Volume 38, Number 1).
-In 2016, the OHS launched the electronic edition of Hindsight available through a free subscription for members only.
+In 2016, the OHS launched the electronic edition of Hindsight available for members only.